-Gigi Hadid Surprises Audience With Nipple Show At Balmain Runway
+Gigi Hadid Surprises Audience With Revealing Attire At Balmain Runway

 Gigi rocked the runway with her daring outfit

-Hadid wore a tight black see-through dress and clearly opted to go braless because her nipples were clearly visible through the outfit.
+Hadid wore a tight, black, see-through dress and clearly opted to go braless because her body were clearly visible through the outfit.
 Other than that, she looked absolutely stunning as she strutted her stuff on the runway.
-Other than that, the nipple show, she did not reveal more skin because she top had a high neck as well as long sleeves.
+Other than the revealing show, she did not reveal more skin because her top had a high neck as well as long sleeves.
 The model also accessorized the dress with a pair of dark brown pants and suede boots.

-Gigi’s sister Bella Hadid is the one who usually has no problem wearing racy attires.
+Gigi’s sister Bella Hadid is the one who usually has no problem wearing racy attire.
 She has been spotted on numerous occasions wearing sheer outfits while clearly not wearing a bra underneath.
-However, this time it seems the elder sister was the one putting up a nipple show thanks to her sheer dress.
+However, this time it seems the elder sister was the one putting on quite a show thanks to her sheer dress.

 Same style!!!
 Finale #fashionshow #BALMAINFW17 https://t.co/pZiXPsGdU3 #BALMAINARMY #PFW #paris #followback #MGWV #runway #GigiHadid pic.twitter.com/b5vyhvRXnc